Umang077/AI-Powered-RFP-Management-System/README.md

 ### 1. IMAP is Pull-Based

 Gmail does not push vendor replies automatically.
-To keep it simple and controllable, we:
+To keep it simple and controllable:

 ✔ Exposed an endpoint /api/emails/receive
 ✔ Added a "Fetch Vendor Replies" button on UI